delve/aoc/README.md

 Export the environment variable ```AOC_SESSION``` with your adventofcode.com session cookie value.
 Otherwise, you'll need to manually copy the input into your generated input file.

+NOTE: This is set in gitpod variables https://gitpod.io/variables and loaded into gitpod automatically.

 ### Benchmarking

 Again, use ```aocgen``` to run benchmarks for a specific day's puzzle or the entire year: